mikewesthad/p5-bbox-aligned-text/doc.md

 <a name="BboxAlignedText+getBbox"></a>

 ### bboxAlignedText.getBbox(x, y) ⇒ <code>object</code>
 Get the bounding box when the text is placed at the specified coordinates.
 Note: this is the unrotated bounding box!
+TODO: Fix this.

 **Kind**: instance method of <code>[BboxAlignedText](#BboxAlignedText)</code>
 **Returns**: <code>object</code> - Returns an object with properties: x, y, w, h